U.S. beats Iran 1-0 in a must-win World Cup match - NewsBreak

 Thousands protest in South Korea in support of truckers

-SEOUL, South Korea (AP) — Thousands of demonstrators representing organized labor marched in South Korea’s capital on Saturday denouncing government attempts to force thousands of striking truckers back to work after they walked out in a dispute over the price of freight.
-There were no immediate reports of...
+Thousands of demonstrators representing organized labor marched in South Korea's capital on Saturday to denounce government attempts to force thousands of striking truckers back to work after they walked out in a dispute over the price of freight

 Australian MPs delegation to visit Taiwan